poser55/linked-db-rows/README.md

 (So if in the JSON there is a book with PK 7 (book/7) and in the db also, it looks for another PK to insert the entry, and then it remaps all other links to the book/7.)
 * Determine the order in which tables can be inserted (taking care of their dependencies).
 * Various other helpers for JDBC, refer to JdbHelpers for more details.
-* Optional canonicalization of primary keys in exported data (to more easily compare data without having different primary keys)
+* Optional canonicalization of primary keys in exported data (to more easily compare data)
 * Some options on how to export/ re-import linked db rows (see below).

 Limitations:
 ------------
-* Most tested on postgres for now, starts to work with h2, sqlserver and oracle
+* Most tested on postgres for now, starts to work with h2, sqlserver and oracle (mysql with limitations)
 * Test coverage can be improved
 * It solves a problem I have - quite hacky in many ways
 * Cycles in FKs of the database schema (DDL) are not treated for insertion (refer to Sakila and ignoreFkCycles)
-* forceInsert = false is experimental: it has limitations with 1:n mappings (keeps already existing 1:n entries), with multiple primary keys and fieldMappers
 * Arrays (as e.g. Postgresql supports them) and other advanced constructs are currently not supported

 License: